 Therefore, when these laws are violated by the doctrinal claims of any theology and soteriology, we can confidently say those doctrinal claims are flawed interpretations of Scripture.
 When these laws, along with other interpretive principles provided by the grammatical-historical method are not violated in one’s interpretations and theological claims, we have good warrant to conclude that those claims are closer to the biblical truth.
 Coherence does not guarantee the truth of an interpretation, but it is a necessity for an interpretation to be true.

-A moments thought will show that ignoring these soteriological differences betrays attitudes that are detrimental to Christian faith and life.
-First it demonstrates a low view of Scripture.
-A high view of Scripture incorporates principles of interpretation (hermeneutics) that foster diligent study that reflects a concern for its proper interpretation as to the whole counsel of God.
-Second, it demonstrates a low view of doctrine and theology.
+A moments thought will show that ignoring these soteriological differences betray attitudes that are detrimental to Christian faith and life.
+First, it demonstrates a low view of Scripture.
+A high view of Scripture incorporates principles of interpretation (hermeneutics) that foster diligent study, which in turn reflect a concern for its proper interpretation as to the whole counsel of God.
+Second, to simply ignore these soteriological differences demonstrates a low view of doctrine and theology.
 It denigrates the importance of doctrinal and theological education.
 This reflects the lack of emphasis on the life of the mind in the church in preference of sentimental stories, superficial worship and music, and passive entertainment.
 Thirdly, it deprives the people of God of the truth these doctrines contain – truths that teach us about God while encouraging and sustaining us in this increasingly troubled world.
 This is some of what we have lost due to our indifference to and confusion about biblical interpretation in the contemporary Church.

-As I will contend, these doctrines as understood in Reformed Calvinist terms, cannot be preached or taught in the service of the gospel and evangelism and they are therefore relegated to the theological sidelines.
-We find this to be the case even in Reformed churches where they come to realize it is impossible to proclaim the doctrine of unconditional election, for it is antithetical to the “good news” of salvation.
-Indeed you cannot even mention this doctrine without receiving reactions of either silent indifference or heated debate.
+You may have observed that a church-goer cannot even question the doctrines of predestination or unconditional election without receiving reactions of either silent indifference or heated debate.
 I believe the main reason for this extreme sensitivity is that many Christians see its logical and moral implications and are not able to ultimately dismiss those logical and moral difficulties as the Calvinist is able to do.
 The Reformed Calvinist version of unconditional election is exegetically and intellectually perplexing and morally objectionable.
 Some Calvinists and non-Calvinists will rise to defend what they believe to be the biblical truth, while most others will not bother their minds about it.
 “Ignorance is bliss” is their approach.
-On the Calvinist side it is presented as glorifying God in all his sovereign power, yet in doing so by virtue of a theistic determinism others object that it has annihilated the hope of salvation by wreaking doctrinal havoc with the biblical witness to human freedom, the nature of faith and the gospel as “good news.”
+On the Calvinist side it is presented as glorifying God in all his sovereign power and therefore not to be questioned, yet in doing so by virtue of a theistic determinism others object that it has annihilated the hope of salvation by wreaking doctrinal havoc with the biblical witness to human freedom, the nature of faith and the gospel as “good news.”